ME-ICA/tedana/docs/multi-echo.rst

 Multi-echo fMRI
 ===============
-Functional MRI (fMRI) uses the change in blood flow, and specifically blood oxygen level, in the brain to measure brain activity.
-Only one unit of data, in units of voxel, is collected per radio frequency (RF) pulse for most fMRI echo-planar imaging (EPI).
+In most echo-planar image (EPI) fMRI sequences, only one brain image is acquired at each repetition time, at the rate of radio frequency (RF).
-In contrast, in multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple time series for each voxel.
+In contrast, in multi-echo (ME) fMRI, data are acquired for multiple echo times, resulting in multiple volumes with varying levels of contrast acquired per RF.

 The physics of multi-echo fMRI
 ------------------------------